 God is all holy and we with the original sin innate in us are inclined to sin.
 Once we see this, we can understand why without God's illumination, our thoughts are not his thoughts and our ways, not his ways.
 Then would you rather trust the thoughts and ways of a holy God or those of a sinner?
 The answer is clear.
 Logical action to take: abandon ourselves and follow God.

-At Mass today during fraction of the bread, I was quite astounded to say and hear the familiar "you take away the sins of the world" following addressing the Lord as "Lamb of God."
+At Mass today during breaking of the bread, I was quite astounded to say and hear the familiar "you take away the sins of the world" following addressing the Lord as "Lamb of God."
 Taking away the sins of the world is no small matter!
 I must be aware of its power, scope, and effect on mankind, and understand its purpose, meaning, and what my proper response to it should be.

 God, being all holy, can make us all holy!
 In fact, he wants us to be holy because he knows it's best for us.
 Being our loving Father, naturally he also wants us to be holy so that we may be like him.
 You might say that asking God to make us holy is right up his alley.